 You can take it to a more individualized level by not just letting school be where your teenagers learn how to practice personal finance skills.

-Getting a first job, creating a budget, setting goals and priorities, establishing bank accounts and investment accounts as well as tracking how they all perform become a core part of managing money wisely.
+Getting a first job, creating a budget, setting goals and priorities, establishing bank accounts and investment accounts for kids as well as tracking how they all perform become a core part of managing money wisely.

 Consider using some of the teenage money management apps above to aid in this effort.
 Having everything organized and agreed to at the start will make the entire process far easier to handle and offer fewer surprises.